1. Home

 This option will be ignored if you have selected ‘Disabled’ in the Sequential: Reset Counter’ setting.

-8. Order number width
+6. Order number width

 This option will allow you to set the width of the custom order number.
-This width is a minimum length of order number without prefix and if the number is less than the specified width, zeros will be added to its left side.
+This width is the minimum length of the order number without prefix and if the number is less than the specified width, zeros will be added to its left side.
 The default value for this option is set to 0.

-Let us understand this with an example.
+Let’s understand this with an example.
 Say you set the width of the custom order number to 5 in the Order number width option.

 Custom Order Numbers Options - Tyche Softwares Documentation